-Field trips (on-site) and other activities are events the center might do.
+Field trips and other activities are an important part of our curriculum.
 One way to help children build observation skills and increase their knowledge is to take field trips to places where they can observe nature and the world around them.
-Parents will be notified (in writing with a permission form and verbally) before each activity/field trip.
+Parents will be notified (in writing with a permission form and also verbally) before each activity/field trip.
+Transportation will be provided by EPI's bus garage.
 Parents are welcome to participate at any time.
-Field trips will be for the older classrooms only.
+Field trips will be for the Preschool classroom only.

-Center Procedures for Field Trips: (off-site)
+Center Procedures for Field Trips: